cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 If you change your routes in the dashboard, Wrangler will override them in the next deploy with the routes you have set in your `wrangler.toml`.
 To manage routes via the Cloudflare dashboard only, remove any route and routes keys from your `wrangler.toml` file.
 Then add `workers_dev = false` to your `wrangler.toml` file.
 For more information, refer to [Deprecations](/workers/wrangler/deprecations/#other-deprecated-behavior).

-Note that Wrangler will not delete your secrets (encrypted environment variables) unless you run `wrangler secret delete <key>`.
+Wrangler will not delete your secrets (encrypted environment variables) unless you run `wrangler secret delete <key>`.